 Calories

 Coffee and brewed cacao are both low in calories.
-A cup of brewed coffee with nothing added has less than five calories.
-It also has no fat, carbohydrates, sugar, or protein.
+A cup of brewed coffee with nothing added has fewer than five calories.

 How to choose the correct option for you